-Mandatory Retention for students who do not meet the minimum level on the ELA portion of the Florida Assessment of Student Thinking (F.A.S.T.)
-Assessment in Grade 3 and do not qualify for a Good Cause Exemption 1008.25(5)(b)m (6) (b) F.S
+Mandatory Retention for students who do not meet the minimum level on the ELA portion of the FSA in Grade 3 and do not qualify for a Good Cause Exemption 1008.25(5)(b)m (6) (b) F.S

-A grade 3 student scoring a Level 1 on the English language arts portion of the F.A.S.T. must be retained unless exempted from retention for good cause.
+A grade 3 student scoring a Level 1 on the English language arts portion of the FSA must be retained unless exempted from retention for good cause.
 Students qualifying for one of the following seven good cause exemptions may be promoted.